Grand Mosque of Marash

 Maraş Grand Mosque (Maraş Ulucamii) is a historical mosque in Kahramanmaraş City, Kahramanmaraş Province, Turkey.
 The mosque is at the south of Kahramanmaraş Castle and to the north west of the covered market.

-It was built by Süleyman of Dulkadirids who reigned between 1442 and 1454.
+It was built by Suleiman of the Dulkadirids who reigned between 1442 and 1454.
 In 1501-1502 it was renewed by his son Bozkurt of Dulkadir.

 The mosque is a wooden-roof mosque.
 Unlike most other mosques the minaret of the mosque was not built as a part of the mosque.
 It is in the yard and was decorated with ceramic plates.